hfl1212/22-Capstone-Victorem/README.md

+# Pawdy

-# This repo is created for the development of our community web application.
+This is the repository for Pawdy.

+## Team Victorem

+Team members: Hongyi Tang, Hongfei Lin, Jiezhen Chen, and Jerry Wang

+## Project Description

+The best capstone project.